nico-aero/Detox/docs/APIRef.Configuration.md

 1. `package.json` (`"detox"` section)

 Options 1-5 allow for a standalone Detox configuration in either a `json` format or using Javascript syntax.
-Option 6 means the configuration is available in `json` format inside the project's `package.json`, which is more suitable if you like having all of your project's configurations in one place.
+Option 6 means the configuration is available in `json` format inside the project’s `package.json`, which is more suitable if you like having all of your project’s configurations in one place.

 Please find the [Detox example app](/examples/demo-react-native/detox.config.js) as a working reference.
 Also, look at [the typings file](https://github.com/wix/Detox/blob/master/detox/index.d.ts) provided by Detox.